Kyle-Ross/openai_api_chat/README.md

 # openai_api_chat
-A basic chat app that allows me to use OpenAI chat features via an API key.
+A basic chat app that allows use of OpenAI chat via an API key.

 ## single_prompt_and_response
 Basic script that allows you to get a single response from ChatGPT based on a string value.
 No command line interface.